How can I get help/support for a drug addiction/substance abuse issue?

 Recognizing Signs of Drug Use or Intoxication

 You may wish to visit the webpage of the Mayo Clinic that discusses Drug Addiction (Substance Use Disorder) for information on symptoms and causes, and diagnosis and treatment.
+You may also want to consider visiting the webpage of the National Institute on Mental Health that discusses Substance Use and Co-Occurring Mental Disorders for information pertaining to risk factors, diagnosis and treatment.

 Recovering from a Mental Health Condition and Substance Use